scaredos/cfresearch/README.md

 > To Patch Pt.2: `You must limit connections and make cloudflare cache the 404 page`

 ## Authentic Traffic
 - To get allowed access to cloudflare regularly, you need a CloudFlare User ID cookie, labeled `__cfduid`.
 These can be obtained by setting the bot to allow cookies and request a cookie.
-Some application will require a `PHPSESSID` cookie to obtain access also.
 > Patch: Limit Traffic To Webserver | RateLimiting | Limit Connections | Kill Connections

 ## Patching Layer7 Attacks